Constantine VIII: Childhood

 Romanos died suddenly in 963.
 Although Constantine was only three years old, he had already been crowned co-emperor in the preceding year, probably on 30 March.
 The widowed Theophano installed herself as regent for her sons and stocked the imperial government with supporters, but she faced competition for power with Joseph Bringas, a former advisor of Romanos.
 Theophano allied with Nikephoros Phokas, a celebrated general and opponent of Bringas.
 In return for her hand, the childless Nikephoros gave his sacred pledge to protect her children and their interests.
 Three months after Romanos' death, supporters of Nikephoros ousted Bringas from power.
 Nikephoros was crowned emperor in the presence of his nominal co-emperors, Constantine and Basil.
 A month later he married their mother.

 Six years later, Nikephoros was murdered at Theophano's instigation and her lover and co-conspirator John Tzimiskes was acclaimed emperor.
 Fearing that the empress' many enemies would damage his political prospects, Tzimiskes turned against Theophano and sent her into exile.
 Constantine and Basil stayed in the capital and retained their status as co-emperors.

 Adulthood

-Tzimiskes died in January 976, when Constantine was sixteen years old.
-Basil and Constantine became the new heads of state; nominally the brothers were equals, but Basil devoted himself to the responsibilities of his office and emerged as the senior Basileus.
+Tzimiskes died in January 976, when Constantine was sixteen years old, and Basil and Constantine became the new heads of state.
+Nominally the brothers were equals, but Basil devoted himself to the responsibilities of his office and emerged as the senior Basileus.
 Constantine had no comparable interest in state business, and never developed any.
 Apart from participating in a military campaign in 989, which ended without any combat, he occupied his years as Basil's colleague with private interests.

 In his youth Constantine was tall, graceful, and athletic, with an excellent speaking voice and a good grasp of rhetoric.
-He participated in wrestling competitions— which he brought back into fashion— and in the training and riding of horses.
+He participated in wrestling competitions—which he brought back into fashion—and in the training and riding of horses.
 Alongside these active pursuits he was a gourmet and a gourmand, leading in later years to chronic gout which impaired his ability to walk.